Barcelona owes much of its architectural charm to one man, Antoni Gaudí.

 10. Güell Pavilions – A Spectacular Example of Modernista Architecture

-Count Eusebi Güell had a mansion in the Les Corts district of a small town, which is now part of Barcelona.
+Count Eusebi Güell had a mansion in Les Corts district, which is now part of Barcelona.
 The complex of buildings known as Güell Pavilions (Catalan: Pavellons Güell) needed redesigning.
-The count commissioned that task to Gaudi.
+The count commissioned the task to Gaudi.

-His task was not only to remodel the estate but also to construct a perimeter wall with gates.
-Gaudi’s proposal was Orientalist design with Mudejar Art hints.
+His job was not only to remodel the estate but also to construct a perimeter wall with gates.
+Gaudi’s proposal was Orientalist design with hints of Mudejar Art.
 The plan consisted of an ashlar wall, along with several gates.

-The most impressive part of Finca Güell (another name for the Pavilions) is the main gate – a wrought-iron grille in the form of a dragon.
+The most impressive part of Finca Güell (another name for the Pavilions) is the main gate – a wrought-iron grille in the form of an attacking dragon.
 The mind-blowing entrance represents Ladon, the guardian dragon of the Garden of Hesperides.
-Hercules defeated Ladon as part of his twelve labors.
+In Greek mythology, Hercules defeated Ladon as part of his twelve labors.

-As one of the most captivating Gaudi buildings in Barcelona, Pavellons Güell consist of a stable, gatehouses, and a longeing ring.
+As one of the most captivating Gaudi buildings in Barcelona, Pavellons Güell consists of a stable, gatehouses, and a longeing ring.

-The architect also helped with the design of the mansion’s gardens.
-There, he constructed a pergola and two fountains, and planted Mediterranean species, including pines, palms, magnolias, and eucalyptus.
+The Catalan architect also helped with the design of the mansion’s gardens.
+He constructed a pergola and two fountains and planted Mediterranean species, including pines, palms, magnolias, and eucalyptus.